 6. Send the Customer a Birthday Card

 The contact centre is a great source of customer insight and information.
 This presents a great opportunity to utilize this knowledge to delight customers.

 For example, if you have the customer’s birth date on file, you can send them a birthday card and use this as an opportunity to re-engage them with your business.

 Not only can this be a great customer engagement strategy, it will give the customer a nice surprise at a time of celebration for them.
 This will exceed the customer’s expectations and may also give a small, unexpected boost to their emotional connection with you company.

 Managing customer expectations is key, as you cannot focus all your efforts on going the extra mile and not pay adequate attention to the original mile.

 So, if you cannot answer the five questions presented at the start of this article confidently, this is where you need to start.
 The advice underneath each question should provide some helpful advice for doing so.

 However, if you are confident in your management of customer expectations, you can then think about exceeding them, and this is where you can get creative.

 One good piece of advice is to ensure that you do one thing really well and flaunt that.
 But if you’re stuck for ideas, the six best practices in the article should hold you in good stead.

-For more on exceeding customer expectations and how you can do so, read our articles:
+For more on understanding and exceeding customer expectations and how you can do so, read our articles: